494: No Such Thing As A Human Wind Turbine

 So he was, yeah, he was someone who had a whole different career.

-And I don't know if you remember this, and i very much remember this the clickable knees of barbie how do you remember this because i used to bring to school every day a disembodied leg of barbie with me
+And I don't know if you remember this, and I very much remember this, the clickable knees of Barbie.
+How do you remember this?

-so i used to when i was younger and i still kind of do and i should have a barbie leg on me again actually and this is advice for everyone listening um i click my fingers a lot obsessively click my fingers and i needed something to stop me and the clickable leg of a Barbie gives you the same sensation as clicking your own finger.
+I click my fingers a lot, obsessively click my fingers, and I needed something to stop me.
+And the clickable leg of a Barbie gives you the same sensation as clicking your own finger.

-So I used to sit in the back of the bottom.
+So I used to sit in.
+I'm talking about the disembodied leg.

-Yeah, I just used to sit clicking Barbie's leg over and over and seeing.
+Yeah, I just used to sit clicking Barbie's leg over and over and say.

 Yeah, she wasn't too happy about that.